 How much interaction a Card has received and if that interaction happened recently or a long time ago.

 Interactions include favoriting, viewing, and copying.

 Recent interactions are a little bit more important than old interaction.

 How recently a Card was created.

 The process for finding relevant Cards in search is a complex combination of several sub-processes that are constantly being evaluated, tested, and adjusted.
-The factors mentioned above are a simplified representation of our search algorithm.
+The factors mentioned above are a simplified representation of this process.